hieung/assignment/README.md

 1. external-vocher - 8889
 2. integration - 8888
 3. vocher - 8887

+Import project com.pycogroup.assignment to intellij and run.
+Remember setup queue and database (look at some images in troubleshooting)

 ### How to run from source code
 Checkout source code in github